Decentralized Sporadic Federated Learning: A Unified Algorithmic Framework with Convergence Guarantees: Numerical Evaluation

 \textbf{Accuracy vs. delay comparisons.} Fig.~\ref{fig:results_eff} compares the test accuracies of different schemes in terms of overall delay.
-Since \texttt{DSpodFL} employs both sporadic SGDs and aggregations, it outperforms all baselines for both data distributions and models/datasets.
-In the IID setups presented in Figs.~\ref{fig:results_svm_eff:iid} and \ref{fig:results_vgg_eff:iid}, we see that the performances of the baselines are reasonably similar.
-Meanwhile, our \texttt{DSpodFL} method is able to significantly outperform those algorithms by an accuracy margin of $10-20\%$ in the initial stages of training.
-The differences between the algorithms become more significant for non-IID data distributions as shown in Figs.~\ref{fig:results_svm_eff:noniid} and \ref{fig:results_vgg_eff:noniid}.
+By allowing for sporadicity in both SGDs and aggregations, \texttt{DSpodFL} outperforms all baselines for both data distributions and models/datasets.
+In the IID setups of Figs.~\ref{fig:results_svm_eff:iid} and \ref{fig:results_vgg_eff:iid}, the performances of the baselines are reasonably similar.
+Meanwhile, our \texttt{DSpodFL} is able to significantly outperform those algorithms by an accuracy margin of $10-20\%$ in the initial stages of training.
+The gain of \texttt{DSpodFL} becomes more significant for non-IID data distributions as shown in Figs.~\ref{fig:results_svm_eff:noniid} and \ref{fig:results_vgg_eff:noniid}.
 Inter-client communications become more crucial in non-IID setups, as each client has access only to a small portion of the distribution of the whole dataset.
 Depending on the baseline and dataset, \texttt{DSpodFL} is able to achieve $10-40\%$ improvement in accuracy for a particular delay.